 Pollinators, such as bees and bats, are vital for global food production.
-They provide an ecological service that’s necessary for the reproduction of nearly 75% of the world’s flowering plants, including more than two-thirds of the world’s food crops.
+They provide an ecological service that’s necessary for the reproduction of nearly 75% of the world’s flowering plants, including more than two-thirds of global food crops.

-Photo, posted August 22, 2011, courtesy of Rachel Elaine via Flickr.
+Photo, posted July 14, 2019, courtesy of Dmitry Grigoriev via Flickr.

 Earth Wise is a production of WAMC Northeast Public Radio.